cool-studio/magento2-module-chatwoot/README.md

 3. Copy this key to the Magento admin configuration

 HMAC validation ensures that user identities are authentic and cannot be spoofed.

+## Features in Detail

+### Dark Mode
+The widget can adapt to your users' preferences:
+- `auto`: Automatically matches the user's system theme
+- `light`: Forces light mode regardless of system settings

+### Page Tracking
+Support agents can see which page a customer is currently viewing, helping provide more contextual assistance.
+This works for both:
+- Logged-in customers
+- Guest visitors

 ## Support